navgurukul/newton/samvaad-tech-201/Algorithm.md

 2.What are the types of algorithm?

-3.Is a recipe an algorithm?Disccuss in detail.
+3.Is a recipe an algorithm?
+Discuss in detail.

 4.What is the use of algorithm?